-11/19/2020: Maximum occupancy for personal care establishments is limited to 25%.
-Clarification added that visitor assessments should also include whether they are currently required to be under isolation or quarantine.
+11/19/2020: Clarification added that visitor assessments should also include whether they are currently required to be under isolation or quarantine.
 Services that require a customer to remove his/her face covering (e.g., facials, facial trims, shaves) are not permitted.
 Food and drinks may not be served to customers.
 All services must be offered by appointment only.